Safari and beach retreats in perfect harmony with nature and surrounding communities

 Visitors can stay at Elewana Lewa Safari Camp or Elewana Kifaru House.
 Lewa Safari Camp offers luxury-tented accommodation, whereas Kifaru House offers beautifully appointed rooms in thatched cottages.
 Both offer refreshing pools and a homely atmosphere with log fires in communal areas and hearty meals made from local produce.

 Also, in the Laikipia Plateau is the Loisaba Conservancy, home to three Elewana properties, Loisaba Tented Camp, Loisaba Lodo Springs and the Elewana Loisaba Star Beds.
-The properties are as varied as the three eco-systems that span the 58,000-acre conservancy.
+The properties are as varied as the three ecosystems that span the 58,000-acre conservancy.
 Elewana Loisaba Lodo Springs is the most recent addition to the Elewana portfolio, having opened in June 2019.

 Designed by renowned architects Chris Payne and Jan Allen with landscape architecture by Jo Silvester, Elewana Loisaba Lodo Springs offers an ultra-private experience with eight individual, spacious tented rooms, all located at least 30 to 50 meters apart.
 Each tented room has its own signature style.
 An eclectic mix of antique and vintage pieces, which have been hand restored in Kenya, were selected to enhance the backdrop of clean, modern architectural design.
-Décor includes 17th century French walnut wardrobes, upcycled cedar fence posts used as paneling and 1950’s Americana parlour bar stools.
+Décor includes 17th-century French walnut wardrobes, upcycled cedar fence posts used as paneling and 1950’s Americana parlor bar stools.
 Guests in each room are assigned an Elewana Guest Ambassador, as well as a dedicated safari vehicle and driver and a highly qualified Elewana field guide who will accompany guests for the duration of their stay.

-The opening of Elewana Lodo Springs was testament to the success of the Loisaba Conservancy, enabled by The Nature Conservancy funding the transition of the Conservancy to the Loisaba Community Trust in 2015.
-The transition secured the land to ensure that the Conservancy delivers vital benefits and support for neighboring communities, the wildlife, and all Kenyans for the foreseeable future, achieving optimal standards of sustainable conservation.
-It also ensured Loisaba’s role as a critical sanctuary and corridor for elephants and other wildlife long into the future, as well as providing refuge for one of Kenya’s most stable lion populations and an abundance of other wildlife including Grevy’s zebra, wild dog, leopard and cheetah.
+The opening of Elewana Lodo Springs was a testament to the success of the Loisaba Conservancy, enabled by The Nature Conservancy funding the transition of the Conservancy to the Loisaba Community Trust in 2015.
+The transition secured the land to ensure that the Conservancy delivers vital benefits and support for neighboring communities, wildlife, and all Kenyans for the foreseeable future, achieving optimal standards of sustainable conservation.
+It also ensured Loisaba’s role as a critical sanctuary and corridor for elephants and other wildlife long into the future, as well as providing refuge for one of Kenya’s most stable lion populations and an abundance of other wildlife including Grevy’s zebra, wild dog, leopard, and cheetah.

 Another opulent tented camp in the collection is Elewana Sand River Masai Mara, situated on the banks of the river from which it has taken its name, on the most northerly route of the Great Migration and close to Serengeti National Park and the Tanzanian border.
 The camp was designed and styled to reflect the hey-days of exclusive, permanent tented camps in the 1920s and 1930s, with interior fixtures and furnishings creating a grandiose colonial mood that is reminiscent of the Hollywood movies that paid homage to this classic era of African adventure.